gdalle/AutodiffCourse/2_advanced.typ

   x^star (theta) = limits("argmax")_(x in cal(X)) thick f(x, theta)
 $

-If we compute $x^star (theta)$ with an iterative procedure, we can unroll it: differentiate through every iteration.
+If we compute $x^star (theta)$ with an iterative procedure, we can unroll it.
 But...

 #columns[